Elliott Anthony: Biography

-In November 1880, Anthony was elected Judge of the Superior Court of Chicago by a large majority.
-He was identified with many of the public improvements of Chicago, such as the establishment of graded streets, water works, public parks, public library and cemeteries.
+In November 1880, Anthony was elected Judge of the Superior Court of Cook County by a large majority.
+He was identified with many of the public improvements of Chicago, such as the establishment of graded streets, waterworks, public parks, public library, and cemeteries.

 In 1894, Anthony served as president of the Illinois State Bar Association.

+He died in Evanston on February 24, 1898.